pybliometrics-dev/pybliometrics/docs/index.rst

 If pybliometrics helped you getting data for research, please cite our corresponding paper:

-* Rose, Michael E. and John R. Kitchin (2019): "`scopus: Scriptable bibliometrics using a Python interface to Scopus <https://raw.githubusercontent.com/scopus-api/pybliometrics/master/meta/RoseJohn2019_scopus.pdf>`_", Max Planck Institute for Innovation and Competition Research Paper No. 19-03.
+* Rose, Michael E. and John R. Kitchin: "`pybliometrics: Scriptable bibliometrics using a Python interface to Scopus <./meta/1-s2.0-S2352711019300573-main.pdf>`_", SoftwareX 10 (2019) 100263.

 Citing the paper helps the development of pybliometrics, because it justifies funneling resources into the development.
+It also signals that you obtained data from Scopus in a transparent and replicable way.

 ==================
 Indices and tables